Shirikara/python-assignments/day09/README.md

 * **analyze_simple.py** requires the path to a file in Fasta or GeneBank format of a file that is physically saved on your PC.
   For example: MIF_FASTA.txt uploaded in this folder.
+* **analyze.py** is more sophisticated.
+It is:
+  1. User-interactive
+  2. Enables NCBI search
-* **analyze.py** is more sophisticated since it is user-interactive and enables NCBI search, including the new feature called tandem repeats (explained below)
+  3. Include the new feature called tandem repeats (explained below)

+## About analyze.py
 This program allows you to fetch a gene sequence from NCBI, find the longest repeated subsequence, and search for tandem repeats within the gene sequence.
 The program integrates with NCBI's Entrez system to fetch sequences based on a gene name or accession number.

-## Features (analyze.py)
+## Features
 - Fetches gene sequences from NCBI using the `gene_name` or `accession number`.
-- Identifies the longest repeated subsequence within the sequence.
+- Identifies the longest repeated subsequence within the sequence that appears twice.
 - Finds and prints tandem repeats of the gene sequence (optional).
 - Fully customizable with email address required for NCBI compliance.